 Kubrick likes single point perspective shots.
 Everyone knows this.
 They're a trademark of his.

 Below is an image of a pyramid and pyramidal trapezoid, monolith, vanishiing point and single point perspective all wrapped up in one.
 We should be interested in these things because they occur repeatedly in this film.
-How does a variation of the "2001" monolith occur in the below figure?
+How does a variation of the 2001 monolith occur in the below figure?
 Very simply, the pyramid or pyramidal trapezoid is a monolith viewed from an extreme angle, like you're at the bottom looking up at a monolith that extends into something like infinity.
+It's this perspective, in 2001, that we view impossible celestial occurrences, the sun rising over the monolith and the crescent moon above.

 Objects aren't the only things that disappear in The Shining.
 People do as well.